lukeheneghan/16S_kelpmicrobiome_analysis/README.md

 <meta charset="utf-8"/>
 </head>
 <body>
-<h1 id="Title">Variant Prioritisation</h1>
+<h1 id="Title">16S Analysis of Invasive and Native Kelp Microbiome</h1>

 <h2 id="Objective">Objective</h2>

-<p>The primary objective of this clinical variant prioritisation web application
+<p> The primary objective of this 16S rRNA pipeline is to assess the microbial diversity
-  is to improve upon the limited functionality of GAVIN and other popular variant calling/prioritisation tools.
-The application provides a tiered system ranking variants in terms of their pathogenicity and role in known diseases, as well as providing additional functionality such as summary reports of metrics used in variant classification (e.g., quality, depth and allele frequency).
-  The application provides a clinician/user with the ability to filter by gene panels, and query affected genes via the OMIM API, returning gene-phenotype information supported by literature.
-  As there is a veritable need for improvements to current variant prioritisation and visualisation methods, this project will provide substantial positive progress to the movement for improved sequence variant annotation and prioritisation from NGS projects.</p>
+of the biofilms of a native kelp species Laminaria Hyperborea, and an invasive species Laminaria Ochroleuca.
+Through this assessment, we can learn more about how the invasive species of kelp may have been successful in its' invasion, through comparison with the microbiome of the native species.
+This was done by 16S rRNA gene sequencing of DNA swabs taken from the biofilm of both the stipe and holdfast regions of the thallus of each species.

+This will then be followed by a statistical analysis of the bacterial taxa present in their respective biofilms.
+By comparing and contrasting these microbiomes, as well as comparing the microbiomes of the stipes and holdfasts, we can assess any important differences in the microbiomes of the two species, which may explain the success of Laminaria Ochroleuca's invasion of the region.</p>

 <h2 id="Project Workflow">Project Workflow</h2>